optionalg/cloudfwd/README.md

 If you are sending data using the ```/event``` endpoint and you are not seeing your data in the Splunk software, verify that the settings you are using are correct in  ```INDEXED_EXTRACTIONS``` and ```cloudfwd.properties```.

+See [event formatting](https://github.com/splunk/cloudfwd/wiki/Event-Formatting) for information on how to format your events before sending them to the /event or /raw endpoint.

 ### Error exceptions tables